eileenmcnaughton/nz.co.fuzion.civixero/README.md

 On this page you should also define which edit and create actions should trigger contacts / invoices to be created / edited in Xero

+Once installed you interact with CiviXero via the scheduled jobs page and the api.
+Matched contacts should show links on their contact summary screen and matched contributions should show links on the invoices